Enterprise Risk Management

 Identifying, prioritizing and monitoring risk

-The head of our internal audit group reports directly to the board’s Audit Committee, and receives additional guidance from our executive vice president and chief financial officer.
-The internal audit director is certified in risk management assurance by the Institute of Internal Auditors and leads a team of professionals who hold 20 different certifications in public accounting, internal auditing with a risk management component, fraud examination, cybersecurity and other specializations.
+Our internal audit director, who manages our enterprise risk management (ERM) process, reports directly to the board’s Audit Committee and receives additional guidance from our executive vice president and chief financial officer.
+The internal audit director, is certified in risk management assurance by the Institute of Internal Auditors and leads a team of professionals who hold 22 different certifications in accounting, internal auditing, risk management, fraud examination, cybersecurity and other specializations.

-For a more detailed discussion of Devon’s material risks, please see our Annual Report on Form 10-K for the year ended Dec.
-31, 2020.
+Please see our Annual Report on Form 10-K for the year ended December 31, 2021, for a more detailed discussion of Devon’s material risks.